Esri/arcgis-maps-sdk-unity-samples/xr_sample_project/Assets/SampleViewer/Samples/VRSample/readme.md

 4. Drag and drop the **Locomotion System** Prefab into the scene.
 5. Parent the **XR Origin** Prefab to the game object that has the **ArcGISMap** component on it.
 6. Expand the **XR Origin** game object fully and select the Main Camera game object.
-7. In the **Inspector** window, click on **Add Component** and search "ArcGIS Camera" component and add it to the Main Camera game object.
+7. In the **Inspector** window, click on **Add Component**, search "ArcGIS Camera" component, and add it to the Main Camera game object.

 ## Tags